deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 Sean surged upright, stood there for a second with his face turned away from them, and then heaved a huge sigh and headed for the door.
 "I'll see you Monday."

 Charlotte scrambled out of Ben's lap to try and talk to him, putting a hand on his upper arm.
-"Sean…"
+"Sean..."

 He turned and made fleeting, unconvincing eye contact.
 "I'm *fine*, fairy." he lied, using the group's pet nickname for Charlotte.

 "You're not, mate."
 Ben pointed out.

-"Well…better me than her then, isn't it?
+"Well...better me than her then, isn't it?
 She's suffered enough."

 Charlotte's hand dropped to her side, and he shrugged his jacket on.
 "I'll see you Monday." he repeated.